Click Here To Schedule A Consultation

 Does Botox help hyperhidrosis?

-Botox injections are the preferred treatment by Dr. Michele Green and are widely recommended by experienced dermatologists and healthcare professionals for the treatment of axillary hyperhidrosis or excessive armpit sweating.
+Botox injections are Dr. Michele Green’s preferred treatment option for hyperhidrosis and are widely recommended by experienced dermatologists and healthcare providers to treat axillary hyperhidrosis or excessive armpit sweating.
 The typical dosage of Botox injections to treat hyperhidrosis of the axilla is 50 units per underarm.
-The exact units of Botox injections may vary, depending on the need of the individual patient.
+The exact units of Botox injections may vary, depending on the individual patient’s need.
 Relief from sweating in the treated area will happen in just a few days after your Botox injections, and there is no recovery time following the procedure.
 You can return to your regular daily activities immediately following the Botox injections.
-Botox injections have been proven to be a quick and extremely effective means of treating axillary hyperhidrosis.
-Dr. Green is also very experienced at utilizing Botox injections for the treatment of palmoplantar hyperhidrosis for patients suffering from excessive sweating of the hands and feet.
+Botox injections have been proven to be a quick and extremely effective means of treating axillary hyperhidrosis, with very few potential side effects.
+The most common side effects of Botox injections include a mild amount of swelling, bruising, and tenderness at or near injection sites, which resolve on their own within two weeks of treatment.
+Dr. Green is also very experienced at utilizing Botox injections to treat palmar hyperhidrosis for patients suffering from excessive sweating of the hands.
+She was among the first dermatologists in NYC to offer Botox for the treatment of hyperhidrosis and is internationally appreciated for providing what is described as the “best Botox in New York.”

 Nerve-blocking medications